All accounts of academic misconduct should be reported to the Dean of Student Affairs, Dr. Nick Negrete via the following form:

 Academic Integrity Committee

-The Chair of the Academic Integrity Committee and Associate Dean of Student Affairs are the first points of contact for the College in processing alleged cases of student plagiarism and/or academic dishonesty.
+The Chair of the Academic Integrity Committee and Dean of Student Affairs are the first points of contact for the College in processing alleged cases of student plagiarism and/or academic dishonesty.
 According to the Otis College Code of Conduct, “All forms of academic misconduct, including but not limited to cheating, fabrication, plagiarism, or facilitating academic dishonesty” are direct violations of the code.